GeoPlatform/geoplatform-demos/examples/tippecanoe/NHD/README.md

 ## Previewing Output

 Once the .mbtiles file(s) have been generated and stored on S3 those files are normally a few GB.
-To explore theme locally follow these steps.
+To explore them locally follow these steps.

 **Step 1**